top of page

 • fear of abandonment

-• fear of being the villain
+• fear of being the villain in someone else's story

 • fear of hurting someone

-• fear of being “too much”
+• fear of being too much

 Once the fear is named, the fawn response loses its invisibility.
+What was running automatically becomes something you can see — and what you can see, you can eventually choose differently.

 5. Reintroduce Yourself to Your Own Truth

-It isn’t gone — it’s just been buried.
+It isn't gone.
+It's been buried.

 Ask gently: